successdegrees.com ;online learning that works

 All criminal justice careers can offer more than a paycheck.
 Many officers and agents pursue this type of work because they get tremendous personal satisfaction from helping to keep the public safe.
 A few key attributes that are important in the criminal justice field include being physically fit (in law enforcement jobs), being able to make calm, informed decisions under pressure, an ability to handle people, having a sense of responsibility and being able to show self-restraint.
 It’s important to keep in mind that members of the public depend on criminal justice experts to do the right thing in tough or even frightening circumstances.

 Salaries you can earn in law enforcement or criminal justice careers vary widely.
 Government agencies in particular have many pay grades you can move up to based on experience or advanced study.
+The salaries for many of these positions have remained roughly the same since we began doing this annual update two years ago.
 Here’s a list of criminal justice careers and the duties that go with them, as well as average salaries for jobs in law practice, police work, corrections, court jobs and public or private security:

 PUBLIC SECURITY & ENFORCEMENT: Federal Jobs